Medicare Enrolled

 What this data tells you about Dr. Thomas

-Dr. Unni Thomas is a hematology & oncology in Jacksonville, FL, with 20 years in practice.
+Dr. Unni Thomas is a hematology & oncology specialist in Jacksonville, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Thomas performed 72,968 Medicare services across 2,153 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Thomas received a total of $2,386 from 50 pharmaceutical and/or device companies across 103 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology & oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.